-On this page, we’ll be answering your most commonly asked questions about cleft and COVID.
+On this page, we’ll be answering your most commonly asked questions about cleft and COVID-19.

-We’ll continue to update this page as we receive updates from health professionals.
-If you have a question which isn’t answered here, please get in touch at [email protected] and we’ll do our best to get answers.
+If you have a question that isn’t answered here, please get in touch at [email protected] and we’ll do our best to get answers.

 Our friends at Changing Faces have also put together a helpful resource page for people with a visible difference.

 - Does a cleft make someone more likely to catch the coronavirus?

 - Does a cleft put someone at a higher risk from COVID-19?

 - My cleft affects my breathing, should I still wear a face covering?